WPezClasses/wp-ezclasses-docs-getting-started/README.md

 ---- wp-ezclasses-master-singleton

 > Important - Please Note: We hear you grumbling.
-This bit could probably be simplified but we fear there would then be a loss of granularity and (you having total) control.
+This bit could probably be simplified but we fear there would then be a loss of choice and (you having total) control.
 > It's a one-shot deal that in total shouldn't take you longer than 30 to 45 minutes.
 The benefit is worth it.
 Once all this is in place, it's just a question
 > of adding more repos / classes in the correct parent folders.

-4. "Okay.
+5. "Okay.
 It took me closer to an hour but everything is in place.
 Now what?"
 -----------------------------------------------------------------------------

 Great.
 Glad to hear you've made it this far.
 Now let's do a quick example.